 New members of the R&D committee

 Ad de Jong and Alexandre Furtado Melville are the new members of the R&D committee.
 The other committee members are Lisette Schumacher, Julia Geerlings and Niekolaas Lekkerkerk.
-The new committee members replaced Tonio de Roover and Frans van Lent, whose three-year term recently ended.
+The new committee members replace Tonio de Roover and Frans van Lent, whose three-year term of office recently ended.

-The Development and Research Subsidies (R&D) scheme is aimed at boosting research and deepening so that existing artistic practices can develop optimally and their visibility can be increased.
+The Development and Research Subsidies (R&D) scheme is aimed at boosting research and deepening, so that existing artist's practices can develop optimally and their visibility can be increased.
 The R&D scheme is a subsidy scheme for individual artists.

 Ad de Jong (1953) is a sculptor.
 After the Rietveld Academy in Amsterdam, he founded W139 with other artists.
 One of the ideas was and is to strengthen the autonomy of the artist and to show his or her art so uncompromisingly and thus to strengthen their own development.
 For De Jong, visual art is visual information that as such inspires and transforms people.